Picture this: You’re hosting a dinner party, and every guest asks for your WiFi password.

 2. How will people scan the QR Code?

 Scanning the QR Code is as easy as clicking a picture.
-Most smartphones today have in-built QR Code scanner in their native camera application.
+Most smartphones today have a built-in QR Code scanner in their native camera application.

-So all one need to do is open the camera and point it towards the QR Code.
+So all one needs to do is open the camera and point it towards the QR Code.
 That’s all.

 In case one’s phone doesn’t have it somehow, Google Lens is well-known for QR Code scanning.
 Hence, you don’t need to worry whether your audience will be able to scan the QR Code or not.